fstamour/breeze/README.md

 * [Emacs integration](#emacs)
 * Integration with quickproject
-* Context-aware snippets and refactorings
+* Context-aware, configurable snippets and refactorings
 * Command for quick code capture (trying out code in a new file)

 Currently, breeze's main interface is emacs.
 It add an emacs